Creating virtual clusters

 In Cloudera Data Engineering (CDE), a virtual cluster is an individual auto-scaling cluster with defined CPU and memory ranges.
 Jobs are associated with virtual clusters, and virtual clusters are associated with an environment.
 You can create as many virtual clusters as you need.
 See Recommendations for scaling CDE ceployments linked below.

 To create a virtual cluster, you must have an environment with Cloudera Data Engineering (CDE) enabled.

-- From the CDE Overview page, select the environment you want to create a virtual cluster in.
+- Click Administration in the left navigation menu, select the environment you want to create a virtual cluster in.

 - Begin with a letter

 - Be between 3 and 30 characters (inclusive)

 Select the Service to create the virtual cluster in.

 The environment you selected before launching the wizard is selected by default, but you can use the wizard to create a virtual cluster in a different CDE service.

 Select one of the following CDE cluster types: